 Identify USP

 You may sometimes see the term USP when you are online.
-USP stands for Unique Selling Proposition and it is how you define your own product or service from the rest.
+USP stands for Unique Selling Proposition and it is how you define your product or service from the rest.
 It’s important when defining your business strategy that you define your own USP as being able to identify it’s characteristics allows you to formulate a successful marketing strategy for yourself and your EKM online shop.

 a) What makes my products unique?